girishv-ipg/leave-system/README.md

 ---

 ## 📜 License
-This project is intended for internal IPG use.
+This project is intended for internal (IPG Automotive India) use.
 You are free to modify and extend it to suit your needs.